mevdschee/php-crud-api/README.md

 ### Create

 You can easily add a record using the POST method.
-The call returns the rows affected.
+The call returns the "last insert id".

 ```
 POST http://localhost/api.php/categories